Clean case data

 Each entry in the dataset represents a subject (e.g. a disease case

-or study participant) and should be distinguishable by a specific column
+or study participant) and should be distinguishable by a specific ID

-task as shown in the below code chunk.
-This function validates whether
+shown in the below code chunk.
+This function checks whether the IDs are

-they are unique and meet the required criteria.
+unique and meet the required criteria specified by the user.

 R